jameszka997/Data-Solutions-Repository/README.md

-# Data Analytics Portfolio Projects
+# Data Solutions Repository

-Welcome to my **Data Analytics Project Portfolio**!
+Welcome to my **Data Solutions Repository**!
 This repository showcases a collection of projects I have worked on and working on in my current position, demonstrating my skills in data cleaning, analysis, visualization, as well as setting up data structures for efficient long-term use.

 ---